 Modeling of human robot interaction and use of humanoid robots for rehabilitation training

-Our group will focus in this project on decipering human interpersonal sensorimotor strategies, and how they accomplish predictive control in interactive tasks.
+Our group focuses in this project on deciphering human interpersonal sensorimotor strategies, and how they accomplish predictive control in interactive tasks.
 This requires a better understanding of the cognitive aspects that are essential for the control of compliant motion, i.e. extraction and prediction of task-relevant information from the motion (kinematics) of the interaction partner and the generation of predictive models of partner’s motions using kinematic motion tracking data.
-Our group will also work in a leadign role on one application scenario, where a compliant humanoid robot will be used for the training of patients in interactive tasks, such as throwing and catching in interactive games.

 For this purpose, we study extensively catching throwing scenarios and their adaptation to rehabilitation training, especially of ataxia patients.
 Exploiting models for the online synthesis of full-body motion, and for integrating them with balance control of humanoid robots, we are implementing a catching throwing game for the humanoid robot CoMan.

 As intermediate step, we have integrated the CoMan robot simulator in a UNITY based virtual environment.
 This allows us to test and optimize controllers, including a full simulation of the physics of the robot, in a virtual environment before we test the real system.
 This is critical since patients are not tolerating large amounts of failure of the technical system in rehabilitation scenarios.
 On addition, this allows us to evaluate the benefits of interactive robotics-based training partially already before the real robot system becomes available.